-- Grease Silt Arrestor (sometimes Grease Trap or Grease Arrestor).
-A remotely located trade waste pretreatment device designed and installed so as to separate and retain deleterious or undesirable matter, such as grease, fat and silt, from trade wastes and permit less polluted trade wastes to discharge by gravity into Queensland Urban Utilities' sewerage infrastructure. - Interference.
+- Interference.
 Interference includes, for example, a discharge which alone or in conjunction with a discharge or discharges from other sources, either - 1. inhibits or disrupts Queensland Urban Utilities sewerage system, its treatment processes or operations; - 2. inhibits or disrupts its effluent and/or biosolids reuse or disposal programs or options; or - 3. causes a violation of either a Queensland Urban Utilities environmental authority condition or other current or future statutory or regulatory provisions or both. - Person.
 Any individual, partnership, co-partnership, firm, company, corporation, association, joint stock company, trust, estate, governmental entity, or any other legal entity, or its legal representatives, agents, successors or assigns. - pH.
 A measure of the acidity or alkalinity of a substance, expressed in standard units. - Prohibited Substance.
 A substance prescribed in Schedule 1 of the Water Supply (Safety and Reliability) Act 2008. - Queensland Urban Utilities.
 Central SEQ Distributor-Retailer Authority trading as Queensland Urban Utilities. - Regulated Waste.
-Regulated waste, under the Environmental Protection Act 1994, means a waste that - - 1. contains a significant quantity and concentration of a hazardous contaminant; - 2. the hazardous contaminant exhibits hazardous characteristics because of its toxicity, carcinogenity, mutagenicity, teratogenicity, flammability, corrosivity, reactivity, ignitability or infectiousness, through its physical, chemical or biological characteristics; or - 3. may cause environmental harm if improperly transported, treated, stored, disposed, or otherwise. - Residual Waste.
-Materials which still require disposal after the completion of a treatment process, destruction process or resource recovery activity. - Septic Tank Waste.
+Regulated waste, under the Environmental Protection Act 1994, means a waste that - - contains a significant quantity and concentration of a hazardous contaminant; - 2. the hazardous contaminant exhibits hazardous characteristics because of its toxicity, carcinogenity, mutagenicity, teratogenicity, flammability, corrosivity, reactivity, ignitability or infectiousness, through its physical, chemical or biological characteristics; or - 3. may cause environmental harm if improperly transported, treated, stored, disposed, or otherwise. - Septic Tank Waste.
 Any domestic and/or residential sewage from holding tanks such as vessels, chemical toilets, campers, trailers, and septic tanks. - Sewage.
 Liquid and water-carried trade wastes and domestic sewage from residential dwellings, commercial buildings, industrial and manufacturing facilities, and institutions, whether treated or untreated, which are discharged to Queensland Urban Utilities' sewerage infrastructure. - Sewer.
-Any pipe (other than a sanitary drain or soil pipe or waste pipe) used for carrying off sewage from premises.

-- Sewer Acceptance Criteria (SAC).
+Any pipe (other than a sanitary drain or soil pipe or waste pipe) used for carrying off sewage from premises. - Sewer Acceptance Criteria (SAC).
 A suite of standards that details the maximum level of contaminants (concentration and/or mass based) allowable in a waste to be suitable for discharge to Queensland Urban Utilities' sewerage infrastructure. - Sewerage Infrastructure.
-Infrastructure used to receive, transport and treat sewage and/or trade waste and consisting of some or all of the following sewers, access chambers, vents, engines, pumps, structures, machinery, outfalls, and other works not mentioned forthwith. - Sewerage Treatment Plant (STP).
+Infrastructure used to receive, transport and treat sewage and/or trade waste and consisting of some or all of the following sewers, access chambers, vents, engines, pumps, structures, machinery, outfalls, and other works not mentioned forthwith.

+- Sewerage Treatment Plant (STP).
 That portion of Queensland Urban Utilities' sewerage infrastructure designed to provide treatment of wastewater. - Suspended Solids (SS).
-The total suspended matter that floats on the surface of, or is suspended in, water, trade waste, or other liquid, and which is removable by laboratory filtering and is amenable to measurement by the methods described in the latest edition of 'STANDARD METHODS for the Examination of Water and Wastewater' APHA-AWWA-WPCF. - Trade Waste.
-Water-borne waste from business, trade, or manufacturing premises, other than
+The total suspended matter that floats on the surface of, or is suspended in, water, trade waste, or other liquid, and which is removable by laboratory filtering and is amenable to measurement by the methods described in the latest edition of 'STANDARD METHODS for the Examination of Water and Wastewater' APHA-AWWA-WPCF. - Tanker Driver.
+The person responsible for driving a waste tanker to the intended Queensland Urban Utilities discharge location. - Trade Waste Officer (TWO).
+A person holding appointment as a trade waste officer of Queensland Urban Utilities under the South-East Queensland Water (Distribution and Retail Restructuring) Act 2009. - Total Oils and Grease (TOG).
+Those components of trade waste amenable to measurement by the methods described in the latest edition of 'STANDARD METHODS for the Examination of Water and Wastewater' APHA-AWWA-WPCF, including polar and non polar fats, oils, and grease and other components extracted from wastewater at pH 7.5 by these methods. - Waste Transporter.
+A waste transporter that intends to discharge tankered waste at Queensland Urban Utilities nominated tankered waste discharge locations.

-(a) waste that is a prohibited substance; or

-(b) human waste; or

-(c) stormwater.

-- Trade Waste Officer (TWO).
-A person holding appointment as a trade waste officer of Queensland Urban Utilities under the South-East Queensland Water (Distribution and Retail Restructuring) Act 2009.

-- Total Oils and Grease (TOG).
-Those components of trade waste amenable to measurement by the methods described in the latest edition of 'STANDARD METHODS for the Examination of Water and Wastewater' APHA-AWWA-WPCF, including polar and non polar fats, oils, and grease and other components extracted from wastewater at pH 7.5 by these methods.